aws-solutions/digital-evidence-archive-on-aws/README.md

   “domain”: “exampleexampleexample”
 },
 ```
-3. If you completed step 0, then import the domainName, hostedZoneId, hostedZoneName, and ACM Certificate ARN like so:
+3. If you completed step 0, then import the domainName and ACM Certificate ARN (and hostedZoneId, hostedZoneName for Route53 domains)

+Route 53 Domains:
 ```
 "customDomain": {
   "domainName": "example.com",